cybercongress/chaingear/README.md

 system = "Ethereum" # type: string
 blockchain_id = "null" # type: string

+# Descriptive data
 [descriptions]
-dependencies = "independent" # type: string
 symbol = "ETH" # type: string
 currency = "ether" # type: string
 short_description = "A Next-Generation Smart Contract and Decentralized Application Platform" # type: string "summary" = "Ethereum is a community-driven project aiming to decentralize the internet and return it to its democratic roots.
-It is a platform for building and running applications which do not need to rely on trust and cannot be controlled by any central authority." # type: string type = "DAO" # type: string consensus = "Ethereum" # type: string
+It is a platform for building and running applications which do not need to rely on trust and cannot be controlled by any central authority." # type: string

+type = "DAO" # type: string
+consensus = "Ethereum" # type: string

+# Discrete Data
+[dependencies] # type: string.
+Independent if empty.

 [aliases"]
 CoinMarketCap = "Ethereum" # type: string